nsinner1/sister-sinner/README.md

 ## Members
 Adam Owada - Natalie Sinner - Dipendra Khatri - Lami Beach

+## How to Play
+- Test your Harry Potter knowledge and see if you can escape the Forbidden Forest.
+- When given a prompt, use your knowledge to journey through the Forbidden Forest.
+- If you get a question incorrect, you die!
+- Luckily, we created local storage and you can try again.
+- Choose a Harry Potter character then enter a wizard name, click submit.

 ## Progress
 *2/22*
 - Chose topic/idea for project